René T. de Quélin

 Great-grandfather de Quélin used many religious and spiritual symbols in his art and decoration.

-One painting below is of a Stain Glass window he designed for Tiffany which won an Imperial Gold Medal from the Emperor of Japan in 1911.
+A painting on the left is of a Stain Glass window he designed for Tiffany which won an Imperial Gold Medal from the Emperor of Japan in 1911.

-He worked in metal also, one of the best known is the bronze medal by de Quélin commemorating John Charles Fremont.
+René also worked in metal.
+One of the best known is the bronze medal by de Quélin commemorating John Charles Fremont. (pictured on the right)

 René de Quélin worked for both Augustus Saint-Gaudens (March 1, 1848 – August 3, 1907) and Louis Comfort Tiffany (February 18, 1848 – January 17, 1933).

 We have original letters from both of these artists to my great grandfather in our collection.
 We have original sketches of stain glass windows which must be in some churches throughout this country and would like to be contacted by anyone who has information on his art.
 He also did sculptures and many water colors.
-We will be adding these that we have in our collection and hope to find many more.
+We will be adding the water colors we have in our collection website and hope to find many more.

 First is the Window winning the Gold Medal of Japan 1911, next are various stain glass windows for Tiffany Studios and documentation about Rene Theophile deQuelin.